mickewasowski/obsidian-vault/nodes/Functions.md

 1. Default parameters - typically in JS function parameters default to `undefined`.
 However, you can set a different default value depending on your needs.
+Default function parameters allow named parameters to be initialized with default values if no value or `undefined` is passed.

 ```js
 function multiply(a, b = 1) {